 There is a significant association between the use of talc in genital hygiene and risk of epithelial ovarian cancer that…warrants more formal public health warnings.International Journal of Cancer

-Over the last five decades, nearly 40 peer-reviewed papers have been published in medical journals studying a potential link between talcum powder and ovarian cancer.
+Over the last five decades, nearly 40 papers have been published in medical journals studying a potential link between talcum powder and ovarian cancer.
 The first of these, published in 1971 in The Journal of Obstetrics and Gynaecology of the British Commonwealth, was a small study revealing that talc particles had been found in 75% of the ovarian and cervical tumors removed from 13 different women.
-According to court documents, in September 1971, Johnson & Johnson began a campaign to undermine this initial study.
+According to lawsuit claims, Johnson & Johnson began a campaign in September 1971 to undermine this initial study.

 - A 2017 study published in the European Journal of Cancer Prevention discovered a “weak but statistically significant association between genital use of talc and ovarian cancer” – although it also noted that there were problems with differences between the studies analyzed that could have affected results.

 - A 2018 study published in Epidemiology reported “a consistent association between perineal talc use and ovarian cancer,” with some variation based on type of study and ovarian cancer subtype.